githwxi/ATS-Xanadu/srcgen2/README.md

 My original plan was first implementing in ATS2 a compiler from ATS3 to C and then using this compiler to bootstrap ATS3.
-Starting somewhere in the summer of 2018, I was able to implement in ATS2 a running compiler from ATS3 to JS by the end of 2020.
+Starting somewhere in the summer of 2018, I was able to implement in ATS2 a running compiler from ATS3 to JS by the end of 2020, which I refer to as ATS3-srcgen1.
 Unfortunately, I was still not able to obtain a running compiler from ATS3 to C after spending the following year (2021), and I became quite anxious about the prospect of ATS3 going forward.

 Around May of 2022, I decided to go forward with a modified plan of bootstrapping ATS3: I should instead use the compiler from ATS3 to JS